On the Bloch-Kato conjecture for GSp(4): Cohomology with partial support

 \subsection{Sections with support}

 Let $V$ be any rigid analytic space over $K$, and $T$ an admissible open subset of $V$.
-Then we have a short exact sequence of exact functors on the category of abelian sheaves on $V$,
+Then in the notation of \cite[\S 5.1 and 5.2]{lestum07}, we have a short exact sequence of exact functors on the category of abelian sheaves on $V$,